Ash's Friends / The Ghost Beaters

 - Cruel and Unusual Death:

-- Death by Sex: Amber and Tyler are about to have sex in the Delta, only Amber to read from the Necronomicon Ex-Mortis leading to her Demonic Possession and the below mentioned Groin Attack.
+- Death by Sex: Amber and Tyler are about to have sex in the Delta (ironically, Amber stopping from having sex caused her to notice the book), only for Amber to read from the Necronomicon Ex-Mortis leading to her Demonic Possession and the below mentioned Groin Attack.
 She later tries to do the same to Brock only to be killed by Ash with his chainsaw.

 - Demonic Possession: Amber is quick to fall under the Evil Dead presence.